damienmarchandfr/open-street-map-reverse-geo-node-client/README.md

 	    fromCache :  true
     }

-## Enble cache
+## Enable cache
 Cache is enabled by default.
-To disable this options :
+To disable this option:

     geo.disableCache()